-Intensive Outpatient programming (IOP) operates Monday through Friday from 3:00 p.m. to 7:00 p.m. during the regular school year.
-During summer months, IOP is from 11:00 a.m. to 3:00 p.m.
+Intensive Outpatient programming (IOP) operates with the Mental Health Program attending Monday, Wednesday & Thursday from 3:30 p.m. to 6:30 p.m. and the Substance Abuse Program attending Tuesday, Thursday & Friday 3:30 p.m. to 6:30 p.m.; year round.
 Counseling appointments for all programs occur during the hours of programming and are arranged with the client’s assigned clinician.
 Medication appointments are arranged through the on-campus Nursing Department and are scheduled according to the attending psychiatrist’s availability.

 - Mood Disorders